ASOHF/ASOHF.github.io/set_parameters.md

 - Haloes with less than this number of particles are regarded as 'poor' haloes and discarded.

 ### Stellar halo finding parameters block
+These parameters control the stellar halo finding process.
+All can be ignored if the first one (whether to look for stellar haloes) is set to 0.

 ```
 Look for stellar haloes (=1 yes, =0 no) ------------------------------>